Zomato: Security breaches

 On 4 June 2015, an Indian security researcher hacked the Zomato website and gained access to information about 62.5 million users.
 Using the vulnerability, he was able to access the personal data of users such as telephone numbers, email addresses, and Instagram private photos using their Instagram access token.
 Zomato fixed the issue within 48 hours of it becoming apparent.

 On 18 May 2017, a security blog called HackRead claimed that over 17 million Zomato user records including emails and password hashes had been stolen due to a security breach.
 The company stated that no payment information or credit card details were stolen.
 The hacker removed the stolen user data from the dark web after Zomato agreed to start a bug bounty program.

 Feeding India

-Started in 2014 by Ankit Kawatra, Feeding India is a nonprofit organisation which serves free meals to underprivileged people with the help of volunteers.
+Started in 2014 by Ankit Kawatra, Feeding India is a nonprofit organisation focused on hunger relief initiatives in India.
+It operates volunteer-led meal distribution programs.
 Feeding India was acquired by Zomato in July 2019.
 In May 2022, Zomato claimed that Feeding India was serving over 200,000 meals every day under its Daily Feeding Program.

 Zomato Feeding India has organised benefit concerts in Mumbai to raise awareness about malnutrition in India; it was headlined by Post Malone (in 2022) and Dua Lipa (in 2024).

-District

-District is an app operated by Zomato, allowing users to discover and reserve tables at restaurants, and book tickets for movies and live events.
-It was launched in November 2024, after Zomato's acquisition of Paytm's entertainment and ticketing business–Orbgen Technologies Pvt.
-Ltd. (TicketNew) and Wasteland Entertainment Pvt.
-Ltd. (Insider)–with approximately 280 employees transitioning to Zomato.